 Sound data governance and an enterprise approach to data management are key enablers of Solvency II.
 The GoldenSource EDM platform assists insurance and asset management firms with meeting the requirements of Solvency II by delivering a suite of data management and warehousing components that are designed for use within a risk department.

 Firms that take a strategic approach to meeting Solvency II requirements, rather than focus on the minimum necessary to satisfy the regulation, are at a significant competitive advantage.
 Such forward thinking firms are better able to detect and mitigate risk, reduce capital reserve requirements, satisfy regulators and satisfy their policyholders.

 GoldenSource empowers buy side firms to adopt a strategic response to Solvency II.
-Using our 360 EDM platform, we enable firms to instil the key data management best practices that are fundamental to Solvency II compliance: a centralized repository, golden copy creation, and data governance.
+Using our EDM platform, we enable firms to instill key data management best practices fundamental to Solvency II compliance—a centralized repository, golden copy creation and data governance.